ubarsc/rios/doc/source/concurrency.rst

     add_outbuffer          0.0
     pop_outbuffer          7.5

-This example was run with 4 compute workers and 1 read worker.
+This example was run with 4 compute workers and 1 read worker (it was a very compute-intensive task).
 The total amount of time spent in each category is added up across threads, so will be larger than the elapsed wall clock time shown at the top.